TheNOOONShy/DS-CapStone-Project-Group9/Sentiment_Result/README.md

 `label_mapping` on line 7 turns column names into readable feature names, items can be added as needed to dictionary via adding in the format `"column_name": "readable_label",` (please keep comma at end for consistancy)

 turns the logistic regressions and linear regression pickle into negative log p-value plots

+## CSV files
+The csv files are created elsewhere, but should not be touched, especially not final_merged_data.csv, weeklyDeathCaserate.csv, and weeklydata.csv as the first two are used by merging.py and lightgbm_importance and flair_logistic use the last one.